Perfect Pulled Pork Recipe

 Please don't ruin a lean, tender, pork loin by trying to make pulled pork.
 Loin meat has little of the fat and connective tissue necessary to make great pulled pork.
 If you have a loin, use this approach.

-The top half of the shoulder, from the the dorsal of the animal near the spine through the shoulder blade, has too many names: Boston butt, pork butt, butt, shoulder butt, shoulder roast, country roast, and the shoulder blade roast.
+The top half of the shoulder, from the the dorsal of the animal near the spine through the shoulder blade, has too many names: Boston butt, pork butt, butt, shoulder butt, shoulder roast, country roast, Boston roast, and the shoulder blade roast.
 Calling it a butt may seem ironic because it comes from the front of the hog.
 No ifs ands or butts, it makes the best sandwich meat on the hog.
 Butts can weigh from 4 to 14 pounds and they usually have shoulder blade bones in them although some butchers remove the bones and sell "boneless butts".